 First, the GOP is now in about the best imaginable position to gain seats in the U.S. House of Representatives as a result of the 2010 census.
 House-district lines will soon be drawn in about 17 states, almost evenly split between states that will lose seats and states that will gain them due to population shifts since 2000.
 Republicans now appear set to control the governor’s mansion in 13 of them.
 The governorships of New York, Massachusetts, and perhaps Illinois proved beyond the GOP’s grasp, but the redrawing of lines will be heavily influenced by Republican chief executives in Ohio, Michigan, New Jersey, Texas, Florida, Nevada, and elsewhere.
 This matters especially because several of the affected states have Democratic majorities in their legislatures, including New Jersey and Nevada.
 There, GOP governors will be weighing in for their party; in other states, Republicans will dominate the process.
 While we’re at it, the same census results are going to shift Electoral College votes to generally Republican states such as Texas, Florida, Georgia, Arizona, and Utah, making it less necessary than ever for GOP presidential candidates to win Northeastern and even Midwestern states like Ohio.

-, America’s 20 smallest states continue to elect senators from the two parties in almost equal numbers.
+#ad#Second: That said, the structure of the Senate and that of the Electoral College are probably safe for another few years.
+While progressives occasionally call for constitutional revision — for, say, weighting Senate representation by population or scrapping the Electoral College in favor of a national popular vote– the powerful forces of self-interest continue to give the Democrats every reason to maintain this part of our legal structure.
+As was the case four years ago, America’s 20 smallest states continue to elect senators from the two parties in almost equal numbers.
 In fact, for the next two years they are going to be represented by more Democrats than Republicans in the Senate.
 For every conservative Wyoming or Mississippi, there’s a liberal Hawaii, Vermont, or Delaware.
 Democrats may have their base in the urban areas of large states, but their elected officials have no incentive to try to slash the disproportionate power of smaller states.

 Third, if presidents are drawn disproportionately from the ranks of governors, the two parties are now in very unequal positions looking ahead to 2016 and beyond.
 Among the governors of America’s 25 largest states, Democrats have a strikingly weak bench of potential presidential or vice-presidential candidates — only a few, such as Missouri’s Jay Nixon, Washington’s Christine Gregoire, and Colorado’s John Hickenlooper, are even minimally plausible in that role.
 There’s little to no hope for California’s Jerry Brown (72 years old, a retreaded national candidate several times over), Deval Patrick (who struggled to get reelected in one of the country’s most Democratic states), or Mark Dayton (for too many reasons to count).
 The same goes for the uninspiring Pat Quinn of Illinois and Andrew Cuomo, a liberal New Yorker who is unlikely to appeal nationally.